Zachary-Reyna89/Zachary.Reyna89/README.md

 ## Objective

-My name is Zachary Reyna, and I am a dedicated cybersecurity professional and finance graduate with a strong technical foundation, practical experience, and a passion for problem-solving.
-I bring a unique blend of analytical and technical skills gained through education, certifications, and diverse professional roles.
+My name is Zachary Reyna, and I am a cybersecurity professional and finance graduate with a passion for solving complex problems and continuously learning.
+This repository showcases my technical projects, hands-on practice, and innovative solutions, reflecting my journey in the cybersecurity and financial sectors.

-Education
-•	Cybersecurity Analytics | University of Texas at Dallas, powered by Fullstack Academy (July 2024) Completed intensive training in penetration testing, networking, Linux, Python scripting, and cybersecurity frameworks, preparing me to tackle modern security challenges.

-•	Bachelor of Business Administration in Finance | University of Houston – C.T.
-Bauer College of Business (August 2016) Developed a strong foundation in financial analysis, leadership, and strategic planning.
+I hold a Cybersecurity Analytics certificate from the University of Texas at Dallas powered by Fullstack Academy, where I gained expertise in penetration testing, Linux, Python scripting, networking, and cybersecurity frameworks.
+I also earned a BBA in Finance from the University of Houston’s C.T.
+Bauer College of Business, providing me with a strong foundation in financial analysis, strategic planning, and leadership.

-Professional Experience
-•	Penetration Tester (Journeyman) | Secure Evolution (March 2024 – Present)
-Contributed to network enumeration, lateral movement strategies, and security testing while developing playbooks and learning advanced testing methodologies.
-•	Cybersecurity Intern | Secure Evolution (January 2024 – March 2024)
-Automated external reconnaissance tasks and deployed virtual environments to practice Active Directory attack techniques.
-•	Financial Renewables Coordinator | Duke Energy (October 2016 – October 2023)
-Led high-stakes projects involving procurement, budget management, and maintenance for renewable energy sites.
-Implemented secure networks and streamlined processes for operational efficiency.

-I am committed to continuous learning and using my skills to solve complex problems and improve system security.
-Feel free to explore the projects and reach out with any questions or feedback.
+My professional experience spans multiple roles, including my current position as a Penetration Tester (Journeyman) at Secure Evolution.
+I have honed my skills in network enumeration, lateral movement strategies, and security testing while developing playbooks and improving operational security processes.
+During my time as a Cybersecurity Intern, I automated reconnaissance tasks, deployed practice environments, and explored Active Directory attack techniques.
+Before transitioning into cybersecurity, I worked as a Financial Renewables Coordinator at Duke Energy, where I managed high-voltage maintenance programs, implemented secure networks, and streamlined procurement processes.

+In addition to my professional accomplishments, I am certified in CompTIA Security+ and am pursuing further advanced certifications, such as the CREST Practitioner Security Analyst and Attacking Active Directory with Linux.

 ## Projects